sleepjie/Valanar/Valanar Superdocument.md

 	The Kingdom of Greater Witzia is the first of the Doyverd territories to claim independence, followed by Florence in 832BR and Skaldava around 800BR.
 - **500BR** - Eruption of Mt.
 Zephyra
 	A natural disaster which caused a massive ecological shift in Khard as well as killing tens of thousands of Dwarrow and forcing the rest into the Worldcaves and beyond.
+- **482BR** - Formation of the Circle of Mages
+	The organisation forms after thousands of years of magic users going entirely unchecked, originating in Draymond and eventually spreading throughout Dol-Calandria.
 - **330BR/320BR** - The Witzian Civil War
 	Colloquially referred to as ‘The Ten Year War’, a bloody conflict which spanned approximately a decade, concludes.
 - **317BR** - Exile of the Ende'hel